Kenshin/cprint/README.md

-Color Print: ANSI coloured text to the standard output on Windows
+Color Print: ANSI coloured text to the standard output on Windows by Golang
 ================================

 Documentation